muslumhanozturk/aws-devops-tr-14-mhan/devops/hands-on/Kubernetes/S7-eks-01-managing-kubernete-cluster-with-eks/README.md

         <i>Explain the necessity of using dedicated VPC for the cluster.</i>

-    - Select default VPC security or create one with SSH connection and https.
+    - Select default VPC security group (it must have ssh and https rules) or create one with SSH connection and https.

         <i>Explain the necessity of using dedicated Securitygroup for the cluster.</i>